Wyeth Nutrition Ireland achieves EXEED Certification

 In 2013, Wyeth Nutrition became a division of Nestlé, the world's largest food and beverage company.
 In line with Nestlé’s global corporate sustainability targets and Nestlé's Net Zero Roadmap which lays out every step and tool needed for us to reach global net zero emissions across our entire business, our Limerick site is committed to improving its energy performance and reducing the impact of its activities on the environment.
 A member of An Bord Bia's Origin Green since 2014, sustainability is embedded at every step of production on site.

 Wyeth’s site achieved ISO50001 certification in 2016.
 The organisation saw the next logical step as Certification to SEAI’s Excellence in Energy Efficient Design (EXEED) standard.
-The energy efficient design (EED) methodology aligns with the requirements of Wyeth’s ISO50001 system, corporate engineering standards and engineering best practise.
+The energy efficient design (EED) methodology aligns with the requirements of Wyeth’s ISO50001 system, corporate engineering standards and engineering best practice.

 The Wyeth team worked with energy efficiency design experts.
 They carried out an Energy Balance Study at the outset of the project to identify the significant energy uses across the site.
 The Challenge & Analyse findings identified many opportunities which had not been identified on previous energy audits, and provided the basis on which to improve the design from a sustainability perspective.